pb66/OEM-documentation/README.md

+**Update 8th Feb 2016:** This repository started as an experiment to move elements of OpenEnergyMonitor documentation to github which has not been continued.
+The repository does however contain useful documentation on the emoncms timeseries database design and android app development which continues to be relevant.

 ### Android App development

 * [How to build an Energy Monitoring Android App P1 - Retrieving data from a remote server such as emoncms.org](BuildingBlocks/AndroidApp/AndroidAppPart1.md)